TuringCodez/dilpack/README.md

 .
 ├── LICENSE
 ├── README.md
-├── example - All sample Juptyer Notebooks can be placed here │   └── image
+├── example - All Juptyer Notebooks that demonstrate how the algorithms can be used can be placed here.
+│   ├── image
-│       ├── Sample Demo Jupyter Notebooks related to image processing ├── src
+│   │    ├── Sample Demo Jupyter Notebooks related to image processing like Stegonography
+|   ├── classifier - Sample Datasets for classification
+├── src
 │   └── dilpack
 │       ├── Main folder